mcollu/scube/docs/source/sec_ex_A11_L3.rst

 .. warning::

-   This analysis will perform a number of OpenFAST time domain simulations (~10, depending on the metocean combinations), and therefore can take a considerable amount of computing time (5 hours on an HPC desktop machine, using 1 core).
+   This analysis will perform a number of OpenFAST time-domain simulations (~10, depending on the metocean combinations), and therefore can take a considerable amount of computing time (5 hours on an HPC desktop machine, using 1 core).

 Introduction
 ------------
 Aim
 ~~~
-To perform a series of checks consideering the design load case DLC 1.6:
+To perform a series of checks considering the design load case DLC 1.6:

-- Serviceability limit state chcks:
+- Serviceability limit state checks:

   - Mean tilt angle < constraint
   - Max tilt angle < constraint